liesnikov/extensible-elaborator/paper/main.md

 Some of this complexity is unavoidable, but we can manage it better by splitting up the unifier into smaller modular parts.
 In practice, this means that one does not have to fit together an always-growing unifier but can instead write different cases separately.

-An example from Agda's elaborator is type-driven unification, which is spread between about a hundred functions and 2200 lines of code[^conversion-check-agda].
+An example from Agda's elaborator is the unifier, which is spread between about a hundred functions and 2200 lines of code[^conversion-check-agda].
 Each of the functions implements part of the "business logic" of the unifier.
 But all of them contain a lot of code that deals with bookkeeping related to metavariables and constraints: